 - Have a significant impact, benefitting the greatest number of people possible

 - Improve basic economic or social conditions at the local community level

 Grants under the U.S. Ambassador's Fund will only support activities in the following priority areas:

-Applications are especially encouraged from underrepresented geographic areas (i.e. where USAID in not currently implementing large programs), especially Balochistan, the Northern Areas, Gilgit-Baltistan and AJK.
+Applications are especially encouraged from under represented geographic areas (i.e. where USAID is not currently implementing large programs), especially Balochistan, Gilgit-Baltistan and AJK.

 Any application that is not compliant with this criteria will not be accepted.